-The galleries on Level 1 of the Museum Building present exhibitions relating principally to Canada’s First Peoples: their histories, cultural identities, artistic expressions, and their traditional and contemporary ways of life.
+The galleries on Level 1 of the Museum present exhibitions relating principally to Canada’s First Peoples: their histories, cultural identities, artistic expressions and traditional and contemporary ways of life.

-On Level 2 of the Museum Building are three galleries devoted to changing exhibitions.
-Some of these exhibitions are designed by the CMC; others are produced by Canadian as well as international institutions.
-The Canadian Children’s Museum and IMAX theatre are also found on this level.
+On Level 2 there are three galleries devoted to changing exhibitions.
+Some of these exhibitions are designed by the Canadian Museum of History; others are produced by Canadian as well as international institutions.
+The Canadian Children’s Museum and IMAX® Theatre are also found on this level.

-On Level 3 of the Museum Building, the Canada Hall recreates sights and sounds from the country’s past, beginning with the arrival of Norse explorers.
+On Level 3 the Canada Hall recreates sights and sounds from the country’s past, beginning with the arrival of Norse explorers.
 Reconstructed buildings and other historical settings are among the exhibits evoking a sense of different periods and different regions of the country.

 Level 4 of the Museum is temporarily closed to allow for the creation of the new Canadian History Hall, which will open in 2017.